 But alas, video did not kill the radio star - reality television did.
 For some reason, MTV decided that music videos were so-last-year and switched to reality shows.
 And this is a shame - for the music business - as music videos sold a lot of records.
 Kids need to be told which records to buy, and today, there is no mechanism for doing so.

-In the days of Payola, DJ's took bribes to play new artists, which then became popular and the kids bought the records.
+In the days of Payola, DJ's took bribes to play new artists, which then became popular -and the kids bought the records.
 Today, most radio stations play a prescribed playlist of "classic" rock, which is not new music and doesn't generate album sales.
+Kids today are listening to music over a half-century old!
 The radio stations and record companies had a falling out, as the radio stations realized that their sell-job for the record company was fine and all - for the record company - but that they got nothing out of it.

 How do the kids find the stars today?
 Reality TeeVee.
-Shows like "America's Idol" end up creating pop stars, who go on to sell platinum albums - mostly singing the same old standards from 1930 until today.
+Shows like "America's Idol" end up creating pop stars, who go on to sell platinum albums - mostly singing the same old standards from 1930 until today, but with these weird warbling voices.
 The industry is eating itself, at this point.

 But the main reason for the decline of the music industry is that our population is getting older, and many of us look back on our rock and roll days and cringe.
 We used to think that band was good?
 We listen to it today and scratch our heads.
 It seemed good at the time.
 But then we realize that we bought into not the music, but the posturing and the package being sold - and emotional package, not a musical one.

-The few songs still popular from that era are still be sold to us - on a different emotional level - nostalgia.
+The few songs still popular from that era are still being sold to us, on a different emotional level, nostalgia.
 I recently was roofing a house with a neighbor and was listening to the "same old oldies" station, which plays "Brown Eyed Girl" twice an hour.
 With each song, my friend had a story about growing up in Connecticut, dating some girl, or making it to second base in the back seat of his '62 Chevy.
 The music still sells - and still has great emotional hooks.

 The image above is of Def Leppard, the band who ruined my love of Rock and Roll.
 When this band hit it big, I was just reaching that age where playing music all the time didn't seem as important to me as it had just a few years previously.
 Newer bands were coming on the scene, and the music they played sounded, well, like crap.
 A friend told me that at the local radio station where he worked, the Def Leppard records were hyped by the station owner, who was paid by the local record promoter - in cocaine - to make sure they got air play.